imabwahab/imabwahab/README.md

 ### 🔹 What I Aim For:
 - 💡 Contributing to **open-source projects** and collaborating with developers
 - 👨‍💻 Becoming a **professional full-stack web developer**
-- 📈 Continuously improving in modern development tools and DevOps practices
+- 📈 Continuously improving in modern development tools, frameworks, and DevOps practices

 ---